 The only existing record of the original lighthouse is a letter written from John Kapena of Lahaina to Paulo Kanoa in Honolulu.
 In the letter, Kapena describes the original light as a “tall looking box-like structure, about nine feet high and one foot wide, so was all sides; built on a suitable position facing the landing.”
 It was positioned so the landing was marked for “those vessels, boats, and canoes that may come in port at night; because there were quite a number of boats wrecked by the waves.”
 The lighthouse was first lit on November 4, 1840, and the keeper was paid a salary of $20 per year.
 The whaling ships using the port were charged $1 for the lighthouse, $10 for anchorage and pilotage, and $3 for water.

-The Hawaiian monarchy was overthrown in 1893 by a group of armed businessmen who established a provincial government.
+Lahaina served as the capital of the Kingdom of Hawai`i from 1820 until 1845, when the capital was moved to Honolulu.
+A group of armed businessmen overthrew the Hawaiian monarchy in 1893 and established a provincial government.
 The U.S. government officially annexed Hawai`i on July 7, 1898, but it would not be until 1904 that the government took control of the aids to navigation in the islands.

-Captain David Taylor, who served as harbormaster at Lahaina, was given the added responsibility of looking after the light starting in 1893.
-A decade later, George H. Dunn, an agent for the Inter-Island Steam Navigation Company and Wilder’s Steamship Company, replaced Captain Taylor and served as keeper until 1908, when Samuel Ako was placed in charge of the light.
+Captain David Taylor, who served as harbormaster at Lahaina, was given the added responsibility of caring for the light in 1893, after the previous keeper refused to take an oath to support the provincial government.
+A decade later, George H. Dunn, an agent for the Inter-Island Steam Navigation Company and Wilder’s Steamship Company, replaced Captain Taylor and served as keeper until 1907, when Samuel Ako was placed in charge of the light.

 Upon assuming control of Lahaina Light in 1904, the Lighthouse Board wrote: